hemendra-06/EVA4/S12/Assignment_A/Readme.md

 - The model achieves an test accuracy of 55.15% with 50 epochs.

-- The model makes use of ResNet18 architecture for training cifar10
+- The model makes use of ResNet18 architecture for training TinyImagenet_200

 - The modularised code includes files:

-    a. the model folder contains different model architectures for cifar10 like,
+    a. the model folder contains different model architectures,

+		- customeResNet
+		- mnistmodel
-		- custom architecture
+		- cifar10 architecture
 		- ResNet18 architecture

 	c. imagetransforms.py -